seanox/pdf-service/manual/Introduction.md

 ```

 The renderer recognizes three parts in the template: header, content and
 footer.
-Content is what is not BODY > HEADER and not BODY > FOOTER.
-Headers and
+Content is what is not `BODY > HEADER` and not `BODY > FOOTER`.
+Headers
-footers are extracted as independent and borderless templates.
+and footers are extracted as independent and borderless templates.
 The CSS is
 completely taken over and the borderless layout is extended.
 All documents are
 rendered separately and merged into one PDF file via page overlay.